The Best and Worst Foods for Your Oral Health, Say Experts

 When we think of our health, we don't spend nearly enough time thinking about our mouths—and we should!
 Not only is it an aesthetic concern to keep your teeth pearly white and your breath minty fresh, but good oral health can have beneficial effects on your overall health in general, not the least of which is preventing heart disease.

 With all of these concerns in mind, here are the foods that will help you keep your teeth, gums, and mouth healthy and strong, and the worst oral health culprits, too.
+While you're making healthier choices, be sure to stock up on The 7 Healthiest Foods to Eat Right Now.

 Eggs are great for oral health, explains SmileDirectClub's Chief Clinical Officer Dr. Jeffrey Sulitzer, DMD, as they are rich, not only in calcium, but in vitamin D, which helps the body absorb calcium and phosphate.
 These minerals are essential for building and protecting tooth enamel.